How to Prevent Bedsores

 How to prevent bedsores

-- If you are in a wheelchair, try distributing your weight differently every 15 minutes, and completely reposition your body every hour.
+- If you are in a wheelchair, try distributing your weight differently every 15 minutes and completely repositioning your body every hour.
 Get help with repositioning if you need it.

-- Using your arms to lift yourself out of your wheelchair every once in a while will reduce your risk of developing bedsores on your tailbone.
+- Using your arms to lift yourself out of your wheelchair occasionally will reduce your risk of developing bedsores on your tailbone.

 - Select special cushions and mattresses that better distribute your weight and relieve pressure.